abdellatif-laghjaj/quran-studio/prd.md

 - Cache in browser (the WASM binary is served from `/public/ffmpeg/` so it's same-origin, not CDN)
 - Run in a Web Worker to avoid blocking the main thread

-### Pixabay API Key — Privacy
+### Pixabay API Key — Environment Variables

-Store in `localStorage` under key `ayahvid_pixabay_key`.
-Never log it.
-Add a note in the UI: "Your API key is stored only in your browser."
+Load from `process.env.NEXT_PUBLIC_PIXABAY_API_KEY` set in `.env.local`.
+The `.env.local` file is git-ignored by default in every Next.js project — never commit real keys.
+The repo ships a `.env.example` with empty values so contributors know what to set.
+Never log the key value anywhere in the codebase.

 ---